Xavier vs. Robert Morris: Odds, spread, over/under - November 6

 Xavier vs. Robert Morris Betting Trends (2022-23)

-- Xavier covered 17 times in 33 chances against the spread last season.
+- Xavier put together a 17-16-0 record against the spread last season.

+- The Musketeers and their opponents combined to go over the point total 21 out of 33 times last season.

-- A total of 21 Musketeers games last season hit the over.
+- A total of 11 of the Colonials' games last season went over the point total.

-- Robert Morris won 16 games against the spread last season, while failing to cover 13 times.

-- Colonials games hit the over 11 out of 29 times last season.

 Check out all the futures bets available at BetMGM!